Advertiser Disclosure

 Loading...
 Loading...

-Contract financing is an excellent way for a business to access business loans against a contract which it has already won.
-In such a case, the lender will consider the creditworthiness of the client and not the business’s when considering the funding request.
+Contract financing is an excellent way for a business to access business loans against a contract it has already won.
+In such a case, the lender will consider the client’s creditworthiness rather than the business’s when considering the funding request.

-Before funding the contract, the lender may analyze the terms of the contract and especially payment milestones and timelines as well as the contract price.
+Before funding the contract, the lender may analyze the terms of the contract, especially payment milestones and timelines, as well as the contract price.
 Contract financing differs from traditional bank loans in many ways.
 It is underwritten based on the terms of a contract the business has already signed and the creditworthiness of the client rather than the borrower’s assets or credit record.

 How Contract Financing Works